CERN/TIGRE/Frontispiece/python_installation.md

 1. Install Python and pip, MSVC and CUDA
 2. run `git clone https://github.com/CERN/TIGRE.git`
-3. run `pip install .` in the Python folder.
+3. run `pip install .` in the root folder.

 A successful installation should be able to execute the script at `TIGRE/Python/example.py`